microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Driver receives the **EvtDeviceQueryRemove** callback if the Module supports this callback.

-**Generally speaking, Module's should use DMF_NotificationStream for resources/hardware that can be gracefully removed at runtime.**

 #### Parameters

   Parameter | Description
   ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------
-  **DMFMODULE DmfModule** |   The Module's DMF Module handle.
-Use this handle to retrieve the Module's Private Context and Config.
+  **DMFMODULE DmfModule** |   The Module's DMFMODULE.
+Use this handle to retrieve the Module's Context and Config.
 Also, the Client Driver's **WDFDEVICE** is accessible via this parameter.

 *Consult the official WDF documentation to understand the other parameters.
 The meanings of the parameters are the same.
 To ensure